-However, at Laragh we strictly exclude AI use in any of our content generation and localization services.
+However, at Laragh, unless a client explicitly directs us to use AI for a particular purpose, we strictly exclude AI use in all of our content generation and localization services.

 We believe that neural LLM (large language model) AI such as ChatGPT, in its current phase of evolution, introduces unacceptable risks for learners and providers if used in the creation of learning materials.
 Editing sufficiently for well-known AI-generated ethical/cultural missteps and deep plagiarism – problems for which there is no ‘good-enough’ bar – is an overhead that on its own negates the initial efficiency.
 However, even more critically to educators, the introduction of plausible but false information and made-up attributions is near impossible to assure against, even by having a consulting subject matter expert to review the content in detail, line by line and image by image.
 In our view, this problem may be inherent to the synonym vector mapping model behind the recently released generation of LLM AI, which by design appears to prioritize sounding authentic over being correct.
 While being the ‘layman’s expert’ may be adequate in some fields, we think education is not one of those.